tailix/libkernaux/CONTRIBUTING.md

 FooBar_do_something(foobar);
 ```

-* Only omit braces (curly brackets) of a block if the statement is placed on the
+* Only omit braces (curly brackets) of a block if it's statement is placed on
-  same line as conditional statement:
+  the same line as conditional statement:

 ```c
 // Good: